Food Fascists: GMO and Pesticide Manufacturers Down and Dirty

 Aside from glyphosate, other pesticides are being genetically engineered into new lines of GM Seeds.
 New varieties of GM cotton and soy are in Monsanto’s pipeline and will likely pass with minimal review through the USDA and FDA.
 These new GM strains now include resistant genes to the pesticide dicamba.
 In addition to glyphosate’s long list of human health risks, dicamba, a known neurotoxin, has been linked to adverse reproductive and mental development effects.
 Against strong public opposition, the US government will also likely approve Dow Agroscience’s new Enlist corn and soy strains, a toxic cocktail of glyphosate and the herbicide 2-4 D, best known as a major toxic ingredient in Agent Orange that “has been linked to cancer, reproductive effects, neurotoxicity, kidney/liver damage, and birth and developmental effects.”
 Agent Orange contamination has resulted in genetic abnormalities and the deaths of hundreds of thousands of people.
 Its use as a bioweapon in Vietnam, Cambodia, and Laos is a sad reminder of the extremes the US willing to take at the cost of innocent lives to reach its foreign policy objectives.
 And now, out of desperation to preserve agro-chemical agriculture and the GM corporation's revenues, the US government will resurrect one of the most toxic agrochemicals known and introduce it into America’s food supply.

 American acceptance of GMOs has been based upon the unproven hypothesis of “substantial equivalence” for over two decades.
 This ruling by the USDA during the early years of the Clinton White House gave GM seed companies a free pass to avoid submitting evidence provingGM food safety.
 Since the ruling claims that GMOs are identical to non-GMOs no compliance of safety regulations would apply.
 Therefore Big Ag firms do not have to worry over strict regulatory hurdles, which otherwise apply to other products such as pharmaceutical drugs, processed foods, pesticides, cosmetics, and chemical additives.
 However, a recent flurry of research is now showing “substantial equivalence” is patently false.
-Alexandria University in Egypt, the Permaculture Research Institute and the Norwegian Center for Biosafety each found GMO crops to be fundamentally different from their natural counterpart.
+Alexandria University in Egypt, the Permaculture Research Institute and the Norwegian Center for Biosafety each found GMO crops to be fundamentally different from their natural counterparts.
 In addition, new studies are also showing that nutrient levels in traditional and organically raised crops are substantially higher than GM varieties.

 Aside from the scientific evidence and popular blowback condemning GMOs, the agrochemical industry is facing other challenges.
 If the US government is unable to assume a leading role in the endeavor to save American agriculture from a major systemic collapse, nor support the agricultural sustainability and food security in other regions of the world, perhaps other nations will.